- Application Requirements

 - Course Map

 - Apply Now

-Students are admitted each year beginning fall semester.
+Students are only admitted to begin the program each fall semester.

 If you have any questions, please contact our School Psychology Program director:

 Our School Psychology program is ranked the number one specialist-level school psychology program for scholarly productivity.
 This ranking is based on findings from a study that examined scholarly works published between 2002 and 2011 by 136 specialist-level only programs.
 The top 25 productive faculty members include McKay School professors Timothy Smith, Ellie Young, and Melissa Heath.
 Click here to read the study on pages 54–71.

 Brigham Young University's School Psychology program prepares graduates to work in K–12 schools, actively solving problems and creating safe, supportive learning environments for children.